L-Pinto/UMinho-MEI/II/DM/README.md

 ### :pushpin: Data Mining

 ***About*** : The first project consisted in writing a structured summary and a critical analysis of a data mining article.
 The second project consisted in developing an entire data analysis process of a dataset.
-Weekly projects revolved around concepts such as naive bayes, prism classifier, PCA and other algorithms.
+Weekly projects revolved around algorithms such as naive bayes, prism classifier, PCA and others.

 ***Final Grade*** : 15 / 20